imixs/imixs-office-workflow/src/site/markdown/install/k3s.md

 ## Start, Stop, Autostart Function

+K3s is installed as a service in Linux systems, so it will start on boot automatically.
+You can prevent k3s from starting automatically by using the systemctl command:

+    $ sudo systemctl disable k3s

+To enable the autostart feature again run:

+    $ sudo systemctl enable k3s

-You can stop the k3s service if it is currently running by running the following command:
+You can always start/stop the k3s service manually by running the following command:

+    $ sudo systemctl start k3s
     $ sudo systemctl stop k3s

-This will stop the k3s service immediately.
-To start k3s again run:

-    $ sudo systemctl start k3s

-K3s is typically managed as a service in Linux systems, so it will typically start on boot.
-You can disable it from starting automatically by using the systemctl command:

-    $ sudo systemctl disable k3s

-This will prevent k3s from starting automatically when the system boots up.

-Another option to stop k3s and all related tasks is to run:
+Another option to stop k3s and all related tasks is to run the `k3s-killall` command:

     $ /usr/local/bin/k3s-killall.sh

 ## Network

-In difference to the Minikube System K3S does not require additional network configuration for local testing.
-The network traffic is controlled by the [Traefik ingress](https://traefik.io/) controller which is part of K3S.
+In difference to the Minikube System K3S does not require additional network configuration for local environments.
+The network traffic is controlled by the [Traefik ingress controller](https://traefik.io/)  which is part of K3S.
+Traefik provides a lot of features to route network traefic into your cluster.

 ## Persistence Volumes

-When deploying Imixs-Office-Workflow or other services you may need to retain data storage for the SQL Database or the Search Index.
+When deploying Imixs-Office-Workflow or other services in K3S, you may need to retain data storage for the SQL Database or the Search Index.
 Within Kubernetes this is managed by providing a persistent storage.
 A storage solution is in general not part of Kubernetes but you can use the so called 'Local Storage' to use local disk space.

 ### Kuberentes Local Storage

-A local volume represents a mounted local storage device such as a disk, partition or directory.
+A local volume represents a mounted local storage device such as a disk, a partition or a directory.
-To use local storage within your local Kubernetes cluster first deploy the dev-storage-class:
+To use local storage within your K3S cluster first deploy the dev-storage-class:

     $ kubectl apply -f git/imixs-office-workflow/kubernetes/k3s/local-storage-class.yaml